RibirX/Polestar/cli/README.md

 #### `channel current`

-You can get current channel info by `channel current` command.
+You can get current channel info by the `channel current` command.

 ```txt
 polestar-cli〉channel current